When someone has an ‘allergy to hair dye’, they are usually allergic to one of the chemicals in the colour product.

 Leading breast cancer researchers also recommend reducing exposure to PPD, and we recommend listening to them.

-The Shade’s entire colour range is free from ammonia, PPD, parabens and phthalates.
+The Shade’s entire colour range is free from ammonia, PPD, parabens, phthalates, SLS, titanium dioxide and gluten.

 PPD exposure can lead to allergic reactions.
 Some people are inherently allergic to PPD and others develop an allergy to PPD after repeated exposure to PPD.
 Hairdressers in particular are at risk of developing PPD allergies if they are in regular contact with hair colour which contains PPD.